telekom-security/tpotce/README.md

 ***Updates may have unforeseen consequences.
 Create a backup of the machine or the files most valuable to your work!***<br>

 The update script will ...
- - ***mercilessly*** overwrite local changes to be in sync with the T-Pot master branch
+ - ***mercilessly*** overwrite local changes to be in sync with the branch the installation follows, `master` by default
  - create a full backup of the `~/tpotce` folder
- - update all files in `~/tpotce` to be in sync with the T-Pot master branch
+ - update all files in `~/tpotce` to be in sync with that branch
  - restore your custom `ews.cfg` from `~/tpotce/data/ews/conf` and the T-Pot configuration (`~/tpotce/.env`).

+To update from a different branch or fork, i.e. to test changes before they are merged, see [Testing a Branch](#testing-a-branch).

 ## Daily Reboot
 By default T-Pot will add a daily reboot including some cleaning up.
 You can adjust this line with `sudo crontab -e`